MatthewWaldner/sepsis/README.md

 ##### 2. Assemble the bacterial short reads using SPAdes:

-Ex: spades.py -k 21,33,55,77,99,121 --careful --pe1-1 path_to_read_folder/Sample1_R1.fastq --pe1-2 path_to_read_folder/Sample1_R2.fastq -o path_to_output_folder/Sample1
+Ex: "python spades.py -k 21,33,55,77,99,121 --careful --pe1-1 path_to_read_folder/Sample1_R1.fastq --pe1-2 path_to_read_folder/Sample1_R2.fastq -o path_to_output_folder/Sample1"

 ##### 3. Run SepSIS on the assembly_graph.fastg file using RUNMODES ORGANIC_Z or ORGANIC_P.

-Ex: path_to_SepSIS_folder/SepSIS.py --RUNMODE ORGANIC_P --SUBMODE CYCLIC --fastgFileIn path_to_output_folder/Sample1/assembly_graph.fastg --ScoreValue 20 --outDirectory path_to_output_folder/Sample1
+Ex: "python path_to_SepSIS_folder/SepSIS.py --RUNMODE ORGANIC_P --SUBMODE CYCLIC --fastgFileIn path_to_output_folder/Sample1/assembly_graph.fastg --ScoreValue 20 --outDirectory path_to_output_folder/Sample1"

-## Data Preprocessing

-## Preparing the .fastg File

-## Preparing the .BAM File

-If a reference assebmler other than minimap2 is used to generate the .BAM file, the user will have to manually use samtools to sort an index the produced .BAM file.

-## Running SepSIS
+## SepSIS Arguments

-Required Arguments:

 --RUNMODE, -RM : Sets the manner in which a subsequence is evaluated as strain-unique.
 Options: 'ORGANIC_Z', 'ORGANIC_P', or 'SYNTH'.
 'SYNTH' is recommended, but is only availible to read sets mixed by the user.